depfac/dFakto.rest/README.md

 * dFakto.Rest.System.text.Json an implementation based on System.Text.Json
 * dFakto.Rest.AspNetCore.Mvc contains component to ease integration of dFakto.Rest into ASPNET Core projects.

-## Quick example to crete a Resource :
+## Quick example to create a Resource :

 ```c#